ckeditor/ckeditor4-docs/guides/skin_sdk/chameleon/README.md

 For that purpose, the `CKEDITOR.skin.chameleon` function must be defined in the `skin.js` file.
 Please check the [Moono skin](#!/guide/skin_sdk_intro-section-2) files for full details.

 Note that adopting this feature is totally optional.
 A skin developer may decide to have a fixed color and not give the possibility to change it.
-Of course we do not recommend this, but if that is the case, it is enough to not defined the chameleon function in the `skin.js` file.
+Of course we do not recommend this, but if that is the case, it is enough to set in the `skin.js` file the `CKEDITOR.skin.chameleon` property to `null`:

+	CKEDITOR.skin.chameleon = null;

+Or, for compatibility with older versions of CKEditor (prior to 4.4.7), set it to a function that returns an empty string:

+	CKEDITOR.skin.chameleon = function() {
+		return '';
+	};